YehonadavYadai/ex3.py/README.md

 # Object-Oriented Programming Course Assignment #3
-Authors: Raphel Suliman and Yehonadav Yadai this project is to implement directed weighted data structure and graph algorithms using Python Programming language, in this project we have three parts:
+Authors: Raphael Suliman and Yehonadav Yadai this project is to implement directed weighted data structure and graph algorithms using Python Programming language, in this project we have three parts:

 # DiGraph class: